 So there are instances when things are said wrong.

-Clarence Thomas, I would argue is a case.
+Clarence Thomas, I would argue, is a case.

-Herman Cain is a case.
+Herman Kane is a case.

-I gotta take a break.
+I got to take a break.

 We'll come back more with Judge Roy Moore exclusively here on the Sean Hannity Show.